 The Lord’s Supper.
 Who May Receive It? – Our Autumn 2019 Adult Forum Conversation Series explores Baptism, Communion and our presence at The Lord’s Table according to Luther’s theology.
 Discussions take place following Sunday Worship Service and Fellowship.
 Topics, schedule and Biblical references are listed below.

-November 10th – Different Viewpoints Concerning Who Receives the Lord’s Supper.
+3rd Forum (Nov 24) – Different Viewpoints Concerning Who Receives the Lord’s Supper.
 See links below for reference documents for study.

 Resource & References

 The following is an attempt to provide passages of scripture in the four gospels where baptism is mentioned concerning events that all the gospels site as occurring (like Jesus’ baptism by John in the Jordan River), as well as events particular to a certain gospel but not the others (such as John’s account of Jesus’ encounter with Nicodemus and later with the Samaritan woman; or Luke’s account of the conversation that occurred at the crucifixion among Jesus and the two criminals).
 These accounts show that salvation occurred with and without baptism.
 A PRINTABLE VERSION is available HERE.

 John the baptizer appeared in the wilderness proclaiming a baptism of repentance for the forgiveness of sins.
 And people from the whole Judean countryside and all the people of Jerusalem were going out to him, and were baptized by him in the River Jordan confessing their sins.